Degree of protection and electromagnetic compatibility

 Petzl headlamps fall into two categories :

 - Water-resistant headlamps (IPX4 or IPX6) resist the worst meteorological conditions (high humidity, snow, rain, quick immersion, etc.).
 They work even when water penetrates the headlamp body.
 This is due to stainless steel contacts and waterproofing of sensitive parts.
 In this type of situation, the headlamp should be dried and the batteries changed.
 The contacts should be inspected.
-This applies to all headlamps, except for the e+LITE, the SiGNAL and the DUO line.
+This applies to all headlamps, except for the e+LITE, the ULTRA line and the DUO line.

 - Waterproof -1 m (IP X7) and -5 m (IPX8) are water-tight.
 They can withstand an immersion of more than 30 minutes at -1 m to -5 m.
 If water does enter the headlamp, while changing the batteries in a damp environment, it should be dried.
-This applies to the e+LITE, the SiGNAL and the DUO line.
+This applies to the e+LITE, the ULTRA line and the DUO line.
 Please note: to maintain the waterproof properties of a headlamp, certain care and storage guidelines must be followed.